 Cash made his Grand Ole Opry debut on July 7, 1956, thanks in part to the success of “I Walk the Line.”
 At the time, there was a staunch Memphis vs. Nashville, rock n’ roll vs. country rivalry.
 When Cash was invited to take the Ryman Auditorium stage (where the Opry was then held) it marked a crossover moment where rock n’ roll and country met and shook hands, making Cash one of the earliest crossover artists.

 The Johnny Cash Museum is located at 119 3rd Avenue South, Nashville, Tennessee 37201.
+It shares a space with the Patsy Cline Museum.
 For more information, visit their website.
+Book your Nashville Music Pass, which provides entry into the Johnny Cash Museum and many other music-related attractions.

 Playlist: “Battle of Nashville” and “Tennessee” are two excellent deep cut tracks from Cash’s body of work about Music City USA and the Volunteer State.